Wedrew/TextAnalyser/README.md

 Original Image:
 ```
-First we need to take the picture, who'd have guessed ;)
+First we need to take the picture.